-by Freddy J. Nager, Founder of Atomic Tango + Craft Beer Lover Before He Was A Drinker…
+by Freddy Tran Nager, Founder of Atomic Tango + Craft Beer Lover Before He Was A Drinker…

-How should we feel when one of our favorite local brands gets snapped up by a giant multinational corporation?
-Shouldn’t we just feel giddy that some small enterprise owner hit the jackpot?
+How should you feel when one of your favorite local brands gets snapped up by a giant multinational corporation?
+Shouldn’t you just feel giddy that a small-business owner hit the jackpot?

 Well, try to remember when your favorite radio station got devoured by the zombies at Clear Channel.
 Or perhaps your charming regional bank got snorted up by a soulless Wall Street behemoth.
 Or imagine your favorite local restaurant or coffee shop getting purchased by McDonald’s or Starbucks.
 It’s the bland buying your brand, so no matter how much sense it makes for the owner, you feel like a part of your soul just got pimped out.

-It just happened again to something near and dear to me: beer.
+It just happened again to something near and dear to me: an independent brewery.

 First, Let’s Trek Back To A More Innocent Time…